carpentries/instructor-training/reference.md

 1. Analogies are useful in connecting past understanding to a current problem, but be explicit about how it applies to the situation because the learner may not understand where the analogy breaks down or stops being applicable.
-1. Point number 10 is a hidden point, it can be found by carefully reading the book!

 ## Books